mcsaban/chdomain/README.md

 - Quickly check the availability of a domain name.
 - Supports various TLDs by matching common `whois` responses.
 - Outputs the domain name in green if available and in red if already registered.
+- Displays the expiration date of registered domains in yellow, if available.

 ## Prerequisites